Why measure business liquidity?

 As a first step we recommend you complete all fields to reflect your current business liquidity, without taking into account the impact of any new negative external factors.

 Then select ‘calculate’ to populate the graph showing liquidity over time.

 Here’s an explanation of some of those fields:

 - Available liquid assets: your inventory, accounts receivable, stocks and unused lines of credit are examples of liquid assets – things you can quickly convert to hard cash.

 - Monthly fixed costs: lease and rental payments, insurance, interest payments

-- Monthly variable costs: labor, commissions, and raw materials
+- Monthly variable costs: labour, commissions, and raw materials

 - One-off losses: the value of spoiled goods, for example